Skip to content

 Java vs Rust Benchmark — 10M Transactions

-This page compares Spring Batch (Java 25 / Spring Boot 4.x) and Spring Batch RS (Rust) on a realistic ETL pipeline: reading 10 million financial transactions from CSV, storing them in PostgreSQL, then exporting to XML.
+This page compares Spring Batch (Java 25 / Spring Boot 4.x) and Spring Batch RS (Rust) on a realistic ETL pipeline: reading 10 million financial transactions from CSV, storing them in PostgreSQL, exporting to XML, then re-importing from XML into a second PostgreSQL table.

 Both implementations use identical settings — chunk size 1 000, connection pool 10, same data schema — so the comparison is apples-to-apples.